UltimateTimmeh/dotfiles/README.md

 - **LibreOffice**: The poor man's Office suite.
 Installed with the package manager (libreoffice).

-- **MITRALguide-pp**: pyFormex application for pre- and postprocessing of MITRALguide case FEA and CFD simulations.
+- **MITRAL-pp**: pyFormex application for pre- and postprocessing of MITRAL case FEA and CFD simulations.
 Installed from the developer Git repository (credentials required).
+Configuration available.

 - **mlocate**: Uses a routinely-updated database of the filesystem to search for files more quickly than with the `find` command.
 Installed with the package